rezamike/reacthooks-lesson-plan/README.md

 Be the end of the lesson, students should have a strong base understanding of React Hooks with regards to both states and effects, and their implementation with React applications.
 They'll be transforming the React application given to them, to a Hook-based React app, utilizing all of the new methods they'll be learning.
 We'll be focusing mainly on the two most used strategies of React Hooks - States and Effects.

+* If you feel that it helps, students may work in pairs for each activity.

 - - -

 ### Activity #1